Well.. Id like to begin somewhere but I wouldn’t know where to start; so ill just start with this:

 But what I enjoy the most; is teaching.

-My name is Nicole March and over the last few years I have become rather obsessed in the art, the history and the never ending learning experience that is fly tying and fly fishing.
+My name is Nicole March and I have become rather obsessed in the art, the history and the never ending learning experience that is fly tying and fly fishing.

-I am on the Regal Vise Pro Staff and was recently invited to become part of the Lagartun Pro Staff,which in my eyes, are two great companies that put alot of hark work into the teaching aspects of fly tying.
-I am the assistant Project Lead to the New City, NY PHWFF chapter, and created the artwork and story-line for a children’s coloring and activity book for the Catskill Fly fishing center and museum, called “It’s All about Fly Fishing”
+I am part of the Regal Vise, Partridge Hooks, Flymen Fishing Company and Solarez Pro Staff and have recently joined the Hardy Fly Fishing Elite Program.
+I am the current Secretary for the Catskill Fly Tyers Guild, a Senior Mentor of Kids On The Fly, Lafayette N.J. and created the artwork and story-line for a children’s coloring and activity book for the Catskill Fly fishing center and museum, called “It’s All about Fly Fishing”

-But Most importantly for me, A few years ago I became involved with an organization called Project Healing Waters and it is one of the things I look forward to all the time.
+I am a contributor to the Dette Trout Flies fly tying tutorials and teach fly tying classes as well as demonstrations.
+But most importantly for me, a few years ago I became involved with an organization called Project Healing Waters and it is one of the things I continue to look forward to as much as the participants do!

 There are many aspects of tying and fishing that we all enjoy, and in my case its always been the never ending learning experience.
 There is a wealth of information out there and to further my knowledge through books, seminars, demonstrations and just all around trial and error is only part of it; because the enjoyment of absorbing that knowledge goes hand in hand with being able teach what I know.

 It’s Being able to say to someone “Don’t worry about making mistakes, don’t worry about those hand tremors, don’t worry about the coordination issues, don’t worry about laughing so hard that you break your thread and don’t ever worry about thinking your questions are stupid because that’s not the case.
-None of that matters.”
-We all began as beginners and as far as I’m concerned I will always be a beginner because I’m always willing to further my knowledge, and ask others those so called “stupid” questions”.
+None of that matters.” is something I stand by.
+We all began as beginners and as far as I’m concerned I will always be a beginner because I’m always willing to further my knowledge, and ask those so called “stupid” questions”.

 To see our group coming out for a weekend of fishing in the Catskills, laughing, asking questions, flipping over rocks,screaming down river to me as I’m walking up “everything we were learning makes even more sense now!
 Look, trout was splashing loud when he took a bug, that means it’s probably an emerger not a dry right?
 Because he’s chasing it up towards the surface?”